The Job Interview Translation

 When they say: “Where do you see yourself in five years?”

-In an economy with so many people applying for so few positions, the pressure is really on in interviews as the chances are whatever experience you have, there’s somebody else who has been doing it longer and knew how to polish their shoes better than you.
+In an economy with so many people applying for so few positions, the pressure is really on in interviews as the chances are, whatever experience you have, there’s somebody else who has been doing it longer than you.

-Going into an interview with some coaching can put the odds in your favour as being prepared can make you feel confident and collected, two qualities that can make even the most unlikely candidates look appealing.
+Take heart, though.
+Going into an interview with some communications coaching can stack the odds in your favour.
+Being prepared can make you feel confident and collected, two qualities that will make even the most unlikely candidates look appealing.

-Contact me here, if you need to sharpen your interview skills and start getting offers.
+So contact me here, if you need to sharpen your interview skills and start getting offers, you can achieve this through my communication skills training and conversational skills training courses.

 Leave a Comment.